cait-cruz/azure-network-protocols/README.md

 ![image](https://github.com/user-attachments/assets/97f89e34-fdb9-42a6-8b2f-faa1a4e72646)

-<p>Re-enable ICMP traffic in the Linux VM Network Security Group and confirm that the ping resumes successfully in both the command line and Wireshark.</p>
+<p>Re-enable ICMP traffic in the Linux VM Network Security Group and confirm that the ping resumes successfully in both the command line and Wireshark.
+Once confirmed, stop the continuous ping using the command "Control-C".</p>

 ![image](https://github.com/user-attachments/assets/3a3084de-77e5-4d13-ad32-8308cae28071)